Table of Contents

 Does SAIL support animated and multi-paged images?

 Yes.
-Just continue loading the image file until the loading functions return SAIL_OK
+Continue loading the image file until the loading functions return SAIL_OK.

-If no more frames are available, the loading functions return SAIL_ERROR_NO_MORE_FRAMES
+When no more frames are available, the loading functions return SAIL_ERROR_NO_MORE_FRAMES.

 Does SAIL support loading from memory?

 Yes.
-SAIL supports loading/saving from/to files and memory.
-For technical divers, it's also possible to use custom I/O sources.
+SAIL supports loading and saving from files and memory.
+For technical divers,

 How does SAIL support image formats?

-SAIL supports image formats through dynamically loaded SAIL codecs (unless compiled with SAIL_COMBINE_CODECS
+SAIL supports image formats through dynamically loaded codecs (unless compiled with SAIL_COMBINE_CODECS).

-End-users never work with the codecs directly.
-They always work with the abstract high-level APIs.
+End users never work with codecs directly; they interact exclusively with the high-level APIs.

 Does SAIL preload codecs in the initialization routine?